dbwebb-se/mvc/example/symfony/README.md

 console.log(hello())
 ```

-Now you can rebuild and the reload your browser to verify that it works.
+Now you can rebuild and reload your browser to verify that it works.

 It can look like this.